Johnny Marr: Guitars

-Marr owns 132 guitars.
+In 2023, Marr owned 132 guitars.
 In September 2023, a book titled Marr's Guitars was published, showcasing 53 of his favourite electric and acoustic guitars.

+In September 2026, two of Marr's guitars sold for a combined £563,200 at an auction at Christie's.
+His 1982 Rickenbacker 330 Jetglo sold for £358,400, while his Cherry Red Gibson ES-355 fetched £204,800.
+There were 111 lots overall, with just over £3.6 million raised (more than three times what was estimated).
+The proceeds benefitted two charities of Marr's choosing: The Guide Dogs for the Blind Association and the National Autistic Society.

 Amplifiers and effects

 Marr has used Fender Amplifiers almost exclusively throughout his career.
 During his time with the Smiths, he used a Twin Reverb, a Deluxe Reverb and a Bassman amongst others.
 He also used a Fender Champ with The The and the Cribs.
 When playing with the Cribs, he used a Super Reverb.
 Marr's love of the Fender sound continues to this day with his Deluxe Reverb.
 He has used other amps, including the Roland JC-120, Vox AC30, Mesa Boogie and Marshall cabinets.
 Marr typically uses Boss effects units, notably that company's CE-2 chorus effect, the TW-1 touch wah wah pedal, and the OD-2 overdrive pedal.